ADmad/cakephp-sequence/README.md

 ## How it works

-`SequenceBehavior` provided by this plugin maintains a contiguous sequence of integers in a selected column, for records in a table records (optionally with grouping) when adding, editing (including moving groups) or deleting records.
+`SequenceBehavior` provided by this plugin maintains a contiguous sequence of integers in a selected column, for records in a table (optionally with grouping) when adding, editing (including moving groups) or deleting records.

 ## Usage